bminer/node-blade/README.md

 Project Status
 --------------

-I'd say that Blade is in the **release candidate** stage.
-There are very few (if any) [known issues](https://github.com/bminer/node-blade/issues), and I think that Blade is almost ready for production environments.
-I am using Blade for a few projects, and it will be receiving more and more test coverage.
+I'd say that Blade 1.3 and above is **stable**.
+There are very few (if any) [known issues](https://github.com/bminer/node-blade/issues), and I think that Blade is ready for production environments.
+I use Blade for many of my projects.

 If you find a bug, please [report it here] (https://github.com/bminer/node-blade/issues).
 If you include the Blade code